L'Etoile (retailer): History

-By the end of 2012, L'Etoile was included in the list of 30 leading retailers in Russia, taking 17th place.
+By the end of 2012, L'Etoile was included in the list of the 30 leading retailers in Russia, ranking 17th.

-In 2015 the chain had 900 stores in 200 cities.
-The number of employees of the company was 13 thousand people.
+In 2015, the chain had 900 stores in 200 cities.
+The company had 13,000 employees.

 As of 2020, L'Etoile ranked second in terms of revenue as a seller of cosmetics and perfumes in Russia.

-In 2022 L'Etoile launched its marketplace based on an online store.
+In 2022, L'Etoile launched its marketplace based on an online store.

-Since 2022 the "Podruzhka" store chain has been owned by L'Etoile.
+Since 2022, the "Podruzhka" store chain has been owned by L'Etoile.

-In 2023 the company carried out a rebranding, updated the logo and slogan.
-The apostrophe disappeared in the new logo, the letters became the same height, the color was "electric blue", the wave was preserved.
+In 2023, the company carried out a rebranding, updating its logo and slogan.
+The apostrophe disappeared in the new logo, the letters became the same height, the color was "electric blue", and the wave was preserved.

 L'Etoile first entered the Middle East market at the end of 2023.
 The store first opened in Qatar, followed by stores in Sharjah, Dubai, Ras al Khaimah and Abu Dhabi in the summer of 2024.

-By 2024 the L'Etoile chain has more than 1000 stores in 250 cities of Russia, as well as outlets in the CIS countries, Qatar and the UAE.
+By 2024, the L'Etoile chain will have more than 1000 stores in 250 cities in Russia, as well as outlets in the CIS countries, Qatar, and the UAE.

 In 2024, L'Etoile won the award for "Best Foreign Retailer Entering the National Market" at the international Global Retail Real Estate Awards.